hymkor/trash-go/README.md

 --------

 - [hymkor/trash-rs: Move file(s) to trash-box of Microsoft Windows](https://github.com/hymkor/trash-rs)
-    The Rust version executable that is installed by `scoop install trash` on [hymkor/bucket](https://github.com/hymkor/scoop-bucket)
+    A Rust implementation that can be installed via scoop install trash from [hymkor/bucket](https://github.com/hymkor/scoop-bucket)